Writing an email follow-up sequence can feel intimidating. What do I say to get them to buy???

 Link this want to all the other good things that can result when they have what they want.
 Close the email with a short description of your solution and a clear call to action to buy.

 Email 2: This is the stakes email.
-I also call this the “stick” email because this is the email in which you will remind them of what is at stake and what they stand to lose if they don’t solve the problem and get what they want.
+I also call this the “salt” email because this is the email in which you will remind them of what is at stake and what they stand to lose if they don’t solve the problem and get what they want.

 The reality is that humans move more quickly away from pain than toward pleasure.
 So this email may feel uncomfortable to write, but that is the point.
+Remember, even chocolate chip cookies need salt to be delicious.

 Email 4: “Paint that sky blue!”
 This email is the aspirational email.
 In this email, you will return to the ideas presented in email 1 (what your prospect wants, the fundamental problem that is keeping them from what they want, and your solution for solving that problem).